nrfconnect/sdk-nrf/doc/nrf/external_comp/memfault.rst

 Memfault captures all faults that happen at any time.
 The crash data is sent to the Memfault cloud for further inspection and analysis.
-The faults are tracked using the following methods.
+The faults are tracked using the methods described in the following sections.

 Reboot reason tracking
 ======================